The conference language is English and sign language interpreters will be available.

 Posters are intended as a format for reports on work in progress, and are an opportunity for more extended interaction.
 Posters will be displayed during poster sessions, with ample opportunity for discussion.

-Each author may submit no more than three abstracts and no more than one abstract as first author.
+Each author may submit no more than three abstracts and no more than two abstract as first author.